Zinc is an essential mineral for many functions in the body. Without it, you won’t survive.

 Beans, almonds, seeds, and whole grains also contain phytates, which block the absorption of zinc.

 For example, eating oysters is the best way to get the highest dose of dietary zinc in a meal.
-Six oysters contain anywhere from 27 to 50 mg zinc.
+Six oysters contain anywhere from 27 to 50 mg of zinc.
 However, the problem with oysters is that they may also be contaminated with heavy metals such as cadmium.
-Cadmium is an antagonist to zinc, and whenever it’s in a food, the body prefers to absorb cadmium, not the zinc.
+Cadmium is an antagonist to zinc, and whenever it’s in a food, the body prefers to absorb cadmium, not zinc.

 Because you never know what you’re getting when you’re eating food sources, if your body has a real need for zinc, the best way to fulfill that need is to use a dietary supplementation source.

-The real question is not about getting the MOST zinc.
+When choosing zinc supplements, it’s not about getting the MOST zinc.
 You don’t want to overdose on zinc.

 For example, let’s say you go to the drug store and get a 30 mg zinc supplement.
 You take 3-4 supplements per day for several months.
 This would be a big mistake.

 You would have offset your copper levels, taking them almost down to zero.
 You would end up with a copper deficiency!
 Too much zinc intake, according to the Linus Pauling Institute, is an amount greater than 40 mg per day.

 One excellent supplement to start with is Ben’s Prostate Health Supplement, which combines herbs with zinc as well as food sources of zinc together.
 The combination is greater than the individual effects from any one ingredient.
 Plus, there have been a lot of testimonials on the product, showing real life-giving benefits.

 Taking dietary supplements reduces the chance that your body’s zinc levels are low.
 They enhance your immune response and could even help you beat the common cold.